 b) Corona as reason for extension

-If you were/are enrolled in the summer semester 2020 or winter semester 2020/2021 and have not yet exceeded the standard period of study your maximum funding period will be increased by one semester in each case.
+If you were/are enrolled in the summer semester 2020 or the following semester until winter semester 2021/2022 and have not yet exceeded the standard period of study, your maximum funding period will be increased by one semester for each case.
 This applys to all students in Berlin but also in other federal states like f.e.
 Brandenburg.
 That means you don´t have to extend your Bafög with an individual justification but just apply with the usual BAföG (follow-up) application.

 How to apply for the BAföG extension with individual justification (not necessary in most of the cases!)

 If you were enrolled but have/had exceeded the standart period of study during summer 2020, winter 2020/21 and summer 2021 you can anyway – in most of the cases – use corona as a reason to extend you BAföG funding.
 If you´re not sure what applicates on your case it´s always good to make an appointment in our counselling and we´ll help you!

 The TU promised us, that students will get a confirmation of cancellation for already cancelled exams, to-be cancelled exams, as well as lectures, Laboratories, and closed libraries.
 This confirmation is suppsed to allow you the possibility to extend your eligibility for Bafög, as previously happened with the student strike.

 A classes cancellation, etc., qualifies as „other serious reason“ [„sonstigen schwerwiegenden Grund“] (§15 Abs.3 Nr1 BAföG) to extend the eligibility for Bafög for the respective semesters.